 Earlier on Wednesday it was understood Barrhead Travel, Midcounties Co-operative, Millington Travel, Polka Dot Travel and Miles Morgan Travel were also among retailers to have lodged bids with the liquidators of Thomas Cook for its former stores.

-Hays has been operating for 40 years and reached sales of more than £1bn in 2018.
+Hays has been operating for 40 years and reached sales of more than £1 billion in 2018.